ajs1037/Threads/README.md

 Returns true if the thread is alive, which is any time after the thread has been started but before it runs to completion.

-# Define each method (methods in the Thread class are static.
+### Question 58.
+Define each method (methods in the Thread class are static.
 Invoking one of the static methods performs the operation on the currently running thread.) :

 1. public static void yield()